Dagon Dogs 2021 Yearly Wrap-Up

 It’s refreshing to see a cosmic horror film in the modern era using practical effects that are both disturbing and fascinating.
 It’s even more refreshing that the overall experience isn’t terrible, but actually quite impressive and enjoyable.
 The Void has its flaws, with some unfortunate characters and a propensity for unnecessary/false drama.
 However, it is the horror movie I was most impressed with this year because of how ambitious it was in its story and its special effects, and that it was able to deliver on both.
 The way it was shot, the makeup, the sound, and the practical effects paint a horrific and imaginative experience that you just don’t get too often.

-The Wind (Runner Up)
+The Wind (Runner-Up)

 I was blown away by The Wind.
 Wait!
 Don’t close the browser window!

 Puns aside, it was a well-paced, beautiful, psychological-horror film.
 The Wind is rife with stunning cinematography to juxtapose the horror and paranoia of its protagonist.
-It has sympathetic characters for whom you want to see survive and succeed in their struggle against the wilds of frontier America in the 1800’s, as well as their personal demons.
-It’s a well-balanced experience that pulls you in and lets you question whether or not anything that we’re seeing is real with its clever use of the unreliable narrator perspective.
+It has sympathetic characters whom you want to see survive and succeed in their struggle against the wilds of frontier America in the 1800s, as well as their personal demons.
+It’s a well-balanced experience that pulls you in and lets you question whether or not anything that we’re seeing is real with its clever use of the unreliable narrator's perspective.

 Doctor Sleep (Runner Up)

 Color me surprised that I actually enjoyed the follow-up to one of my favorite horror films of all time.
-Despite being more of a drama and thriller than its predecessor that focused on slow-building tension and suspense, Doctor Sleep is a great continuation of the story of the traumatized psychic boy from the Overlook Hotel.
+Despite being more of a drama and thriller than its predecessor focused on slow-building tension and suspense, Doctor Sleep is a great continuation of the story of the traumatized psychic boy from the Overlook Hotel.
 It builds upon the concept of The Shining in a neat way and expands the universe enough to craft an interesting story involving many new characters and a plot that goes in a completely unexpected direction.
 I didn’t know what to expect from Doctor Sleep, but I was certainly surprised by how much I liked it.

 Worst Movies I Watched